 On day one, we got barely a morsel of a clue.
 Four patches.
 And I showed them to you with even less detail, to keep the mystery for those who wanted to follow along.
 I didn't do any of the homework assignments.
 It isn't safe for me to have cut pieces around and expect me to be able to find them later.

 I chose to make mine in red and white even though she recommended blue and white, so I can build up my red and white collection.
-With my luck it is something that won't work in blue and white, but what could it be?
+With my luck it is something that won't work in anything but blue and white, but what could it be?
 Even faces can be made with purple and other colors.

 On day two, we made four of these cute little blocks, and I decided that I had chosen well in following along with this mystery: